Caitlin Dickerson Headshot

 Dickerson conveys the human stories behind the growing global refugee crisis.
 Her audiences walk away with a deeper understanding of how war and other forms of insecurity that expel people from their homes exacerbate pre-existing inequality.

 The Atlantic staff writer has broken stories that have led policies to be reversed and lives to change.
+She won the 2023 Pulitzer Prize in Explanatory Journalism for her September 2022 cover story, "We Need to Take Away Children."
 Previously, Dickerson won Peabody and Edward R. Murrow awards for her investigative reporting for NPR.
 As a reporter for The New York Times, she wrote frequent front page stories revealing government policies and practices that put vulnerable communities at further risk.

 Tell us a little about your event and our team of experienced sales agents will get back to you with a customized list of speaker recommendations available for in-person and virtual speaking engagements.